ChaseLEngel/515tools/showerror/README.md

 ```

 ### Install
+This requires the gem [text](https://github.com/threedaymonk/text).
+To install this run: `gem install text`.

 Copy the Ruby scripts into your `gpl/bin` directory.
 Make sure your `gpl/bin` path is added to `$PATH`.